smf-steve/assignment-grading/sample_assignment/README.md

   7. Push the current contents of your local repository to remote repository.

 ## Work on the Assignment
-  1. Incremently edit and submit your "submission.md" file
+  1. Incrementally edit and submit your "submission.md" file
      - ``git add``, ``git commit``, and ``git push``
-     - get into the able of making incrementy updates to your working assignments.
+     - get into the habit of making incremental updates to your working assignments.
   2. Your answers need to be positioned in the file correctly.
      - provide an answer to every line that contains an "answer" HTML comment.
      - placement of your answer needs to be to the left of the "answer" HTML comment.